 Jill M. Browning joined the firm in 1996 and became the first woman partner in 2001.
-She is currently a co-managing partner of G&B, focusing on Contested Matters before the U.S. Patent and Trademark Office (AIA proceedings as well as interferences and ex parte reexaminations) and district court litigation.
+She is currently a managing partner of G&B and a co-chair of the litigation group, focusing on Contested Matters before the U.S. Patent and Trademark Office (AIA proceedings as well as interferences and ex parte reexaminations) and district court litigation.

 Jill has significant experience representing clients in all phases of patent disputes, and understands the importance of thinking outside the box to find common ground and reach amicable solutions to disputes when possible.
 And, when that is not possible, Jill is comfortable advancing the case to trial, whether before the PTAB, a judge or a jury.